Mission

 To make data open and freely available, while protecting the rights of people and communities.
-To see this shift help solve some of the most pressing challenges of our time, creating more just societies and innovative economies.
+We want to see this shift by helping to solve some of the most pressing data rights and challenges regarding data openness, creating more just societies and innovative economies.

 Specifically, we want: